Restoration

 Update: 8/7/2022

 We're happy to announce that the Charles I.D.
 Looff Crescent Park Carousel has officially reopened!
 Phase I of our Stabilization Project has been completed and we are able to operate the Carousel this season.
-Rides will be limited to 20-30 people as we move toward Phase II, projected to begin in October 2023.
+Rides will be limited to 20-30 people as we move toward Phase II.
 Thank you for your patience and understanding as we work diligently to keep the magic of our beloved Carousel alive for another generation.

 For hours and pricing, please click here.